noahgrant/resourcerer/README.md

     }
 ```

+Here's a real-life example from the Sift Console, where we load a customer's workflows without waiting for the workflow stats resource, which takes much longer.
+Instead, we gracefully show small loaders where the stats will eventually display, all-the-while keeping our console interactive:

+And here's what it looks like when the stats endpoint returns:

 There’s one other loading prop passed down from `withResources`: `this.props.hasInitiallyLoaded`.
 This can be useful for showing a different UI for components that have already fetched the resource.
 An example might be a component with filters: as the initial resource is fetched, we may want to show a generic loader, but upon changing a filter (and re-fetching the resource), we may want to show a loader with an overlay over the previous version of the component.